Health Benefits Of Inversions In Yoga, & How To To Them

 A forward bending standing pose like Uttanasana is inversion preparation because you experience the effect of lowering your head below your heart.

-Practise with your head supported on blocks or a chair as this version is both calming and restful and you can stay longer in the pose.
+Practise with your head supported on blocks or a chair.
+Such versions are both calming and restful, and you can also stay longer in the pose.

 Come out of the pose slowly and see how you feel with the rush of blood to you head.

-The forward bending wide angle pose is another Inverted pose (Prasarita Padottanasana) that delivers benefits via improving circulation to throat, chest, head, neck and trunk.
+The forward bending wide angle pose is another Inverted pose (Prasarita Padottanasana).
+It delivers benefits via improving circulation to throat, chest, head, neck and trunk.

-It thereby improves blood flow to pituitary, pineal, thyroid, parathyroid and thymus glands.
-It also helps quieten the mind and is wonderfully rejuvenating both physically and mentally.
+Plus, it also helps quieten the mind, and is wonderfully rejuvenating both physically and mentally.

-Practise first by using blocks to establish a concave spine.
+Practise it first by using blocks to establish a concave spine.

 Waterfall pose.
 My favourite of the inversion yoga poses